microsoft/vscode-docs/docs/cpp/cpp-config-wsl.md

 This same panel is also used for source control, debugging, searching and replacing text, and managing extensions.
 The buttons on the left control those views.
 You'll look at the **Debug View** later in this tutorial.
 You can find out more about the other views in the VS Code documentation.

-## Get the path to the system headers
+## Set path to system headers

 Now that you have a source file, you can use it to easily get the Windows path to the system headers in your Linux distro.
-You need to specify this value in the file mappings in `launch.json` file so that GDB can step into system headers if you press `kb(editor.debug.action.stepInto)`** during debugging.
+You need to specify this value in the file mappings in `launch.json` file so that GDB can step into system headers if you press `kb(editor.debug.action.stepInto)` during debugging.

 1. In helloworld.cpp hover your mouse over the `string` in this statement: `vector<string> msg...`
 1. Right-click and choose **Go to definition** to open `stringfwd.h` in the editor.